nestauk/flow-temp-toolkit/src/index.md

 Almost every condensing combi boiler in the UK is burning more gas, generating more emissions and costing households more than they need to.

-If these boilers were optimised, households could reduce their energy use, costs and emissions.
+If these boilers were optimised, households could reduce their energy use, emissions and costs.

-The flow temperature toolkit is a resource for advice givers in the energy and home heating sector.
-It contains guidance, ready to use assets and best practice examples of how to ensure boilers are running efficiently whilst maintaining comfort and mitigating any vulnerabilities.
+The ‘Flow temperature toolkit” is a resource for those giving advice in the energy and home heating sector.
+It contains guidance, ready to use assets and best practice examples of how to ensure boilers are running efficiently whilst maintaining comfort and mitigating vulnerabilities.